dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 2. When you get to the step to configure **Virtual machine settings**, select the option for **Managed Image** and fill in the required fields.

-## Exercise 5: Create a host pool for pooled desktops
+## Exercise 5: Create a host pool for personal desktops

-Duration:  20 minutes
+Duration:  45 minutes

 In this exercise we will be creating a Windows Virtual Desktop host pool for pooled desktops.
 This is a set of computers or hosts which operate on an as-needed basis.
 In a pooled configuration we will be hosting multiple non-persistent sessions, with no user profile information stored locally.
 This is where FSLogix Profile Containers provide the users profile to the host dynamically.
 This provides the ability for an organization to fully utilize the compute resources on a single host and lower the total overhead, cost, and number of remote workstations.